SDGs wheel SDGs wheel

 Programme Manager, Greener Kirkcaldy

 Rebecca’s career so far has involved advancing knowledge of and engagement with sustainability at different scales.
-She is now employed by Greener Kirkcaldy; a community-led charity working locally to bring people together, take positive action on the climate emergency, and support people through fuel poverty and food insecurity.
-In her spare time, she leads an Eco-Friendly Periods project with Plastic Free Fife.
+She is now employed by Greener Kirkcaldy, a community-led charity working locally to bring people together, take positive action on the climate emergency, and support people through fuel poverty and food insecurity.
+In her spare time she leads an Eco-Friendly Periods project with Plastic Free Fife.

 Sara Smith